f-erm/TUBerlin_ISIS_downloader/README.md

 #DOCUMENTATION
+  Start by running "setup.py".
+It will setup a datafile, containing your login data and personal preferences (e.g what courses you do not want to be downloaded).
   By default this script will check every courses mainpage and download the missing files.
-Since some courses place their files on seperate pages (e.g 'Rechnerorganisations' placing its lecture scripts under ...mod/folder/view.php?id=731755 instead of its mainpage), you might have to modify the script yourself, designated place can be found at the bottom of the script.
+Since some courses place their files on seperate pages (e.g 'Rechnerorganisations' placing its lecture scripts under ...mod/folder/view.php?id=731755 instead of its mainpage), you might have to add those pages yourself.
+Setup.py will ask you wether you want to do that, all you have to do is follow its instructions.
+You will need the URL of the page you want to be checked and a folder, where you want the files to be stored.
+  It is advised to add these options later on.
+Run setup.py again to change any settings you have made.
+If you want to, you can modify the script yourself, designated place can be found at the bottom of main.py.
 To learn how to do it, the scripts functions are documented below.
-  After each run you will find a summary of it in new file called "isislog.txt"
+After each run you will find a summary of it in new file called "isislog.txt".
+Once you are ready, run main.py to start downloading.
-  IMPORTANT: You will need to create a "data.txt" file, containing information such as your TUBit username and password, as the script won't be able to log into your ISIS account without it.
-Checkout 'get_data()' below to learn how.
+  IMPORTANT: As of now, renaming the downloaded files is not supported, and will lead to duplicates!!

     -setup_browser(username,password):
       Creates the browser instance, which is needed to execute the scripts